Research Papers

 Research Grants

-Principal Investigator for the ESRC New Investigator Grant (2019-2022):
+Principal Investigator, ESRC New Investigator Grant (2019-2022):

-“Policy Evaluation Beyond Averages: Distributional Impact Analysis”.
+“Policy Evaluation Beyond Averages: Distributional Impact Analysis”

 Official Reports